10 Best Medical Devices for December 2025

 Risk Factors

-- High debt to equity
+- High debt levels from acquisition strategy

 | Metric | Value |